youni20/web-desktop-spa/submission_text.md

 The Chat app connects to the course WebSocket server.
 I used `localStorage` to persist the username and current channel, so they remain after a refresh.
 The interface allows sending messages and displays the history.
 I ensured users can have multiple chat windows open simultaneously, all synchronized to the same session.

 ### F5: An Additional Window Application
-I developed a **Calculator** application as my additional app.
-It features a layout inspired by the iOS calculator, with circular buttons and a clean display.
-It handles basic arithmetic operations and is fully integrated into the windowing system.
+I developed **two** additional applications:
+1.  **Calculator**: Features a layout inspired by the iOS calculator, with circular buttons and a clean display.
+2.  **Music Player**: An audio player that loads a track from the server.
+It features a custom "vinyl" animation that spins when music plays and a progress bar that updates in real-time.

 ### F6: An Enhanced Chat Application (Optional)
 I implemented four enhancements: